wasmerio/ate/doc/guide.md

 - Define a tokkeep.{domain} A record that lists the IP addresses of servers that will run the Zookeeper
   state management service - this dependency is required to ensure the Kafka service runs correctly.
   In future it would be great to remove the need for this depnedency.
-- Define a tokauth.{topic} TXT record and add master public keys for any seeding records that you want
+- Define a tokauth.{partition} TXT record and add master public keys for any seeding records that you want
   your users to be able to write to their particular chain.

 Note: All the prefixes defined above can be overridden with calls to the BootstrapConfig class.